vuejs/docs/src/guide/migration/props-default-this.md

 export default {
   props: {
-    theme: props => {
+    theme: {
+      default (props) {
         // `props` is the raw values passed to the component,
         // before any type / default coercions
         // can also use `inject` to access injected properties return inject('theme', 'default-theme')
+      }
     }
   }
 }